tri-cods/html-css/sections/basic.md

 When you 'View Page Source', you should see the code for the basic template.

 No content renders on the page, because there is no content in the template at this time.

+## Command line to Create New folders and files
+After opening your terminal, you:
+2. $ cd Desktop
+3. $ mkdir website
+4. $ cd website
+5. $ touch index.html
+6. $ touch about.html

 [<<<Back](opening_activity.md) | [Next>>>](elements.md)